-There are eight UNESCO World Heritage Sites in Croatia.
+There are nine UNESCO World Heritage Sites in Croatia.

 - Plitvice Lakes National Park (1979)

 - Historical Complex of Split with the Palace of Diocletian (1979)

 - Episcopal Complex of the Euphrasian Basilica in the Historic Centre of Porec (1997)